baniya777/Resource-Allocation/README.md

-##Optimizing Police Resource Deployment with Multi-Agent RL
+##Resource Allocation also Known as Optimizing Police Resource Deployment with Multi-Agent RL

 ### Step 1
 Implementing single agent environment where the agent tries to go to the goal state